Flowr-es/node-polly-tts/README.md

 ```
 let options = {
-      text: 'some text to speech', // required
+      text: 'some text to speech', // if textType is ssml, than here needs to be the ssml string
+      textType: "text, // marks if it is ssml, text etc. - optional
       region: "eu-west-1", // aws region - optional
       voiceId: "Vicki", // Polly Voice -> also determines the language - optional
       sampleRate: 22050, // optional